Viper3784/Whosville-App/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+Below is a list of versions of our app that are currently supported.
+Our sincerest apologies but in order to better serve you, the residents of Whosville we require that all residents use a supported version of the app.

 | Version | Supported          |
 | ------- | ------------------ |